 Works are restricted to the made ground of the A9 carriageway and traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to last 3-nights.
-TM will consist of single lane closures facilitated by 2-way TTLs and a convoy system.
+The proposed works are anticipated to last 4-days (combination of daytime and night time works).
+TM will involve single line closures, facilitated by TTLs.